-So try to focus on the meaning and not on the detail for this part.
-I hate articles that say “trust me” and obsure things, but in this case, I don’t really have a choice, otherwise this article will grow in size.
+So try to focus on the meaning and not on the details for this part.
+I hate articles that say “trust me” and obscure things, but in this case, I don’t really have a choice, otherwise this article will grow in size.

 I promise I’ll talk in details about images and containers in the next article, and I’ll even clarify this notion of layers, but for the moment, focus on the notion behind it.

 If we want to present a truly isolated environment to our processes, we must hide the host filesystem from it and expose a clean, predictable one.

 It means that for our containerized process, the filesystem should look like a fresh install: there must be no